 - Pairing issues can occur when your keyboard battery is running low.
 Make sure to keep it charged.

-We have noticed that there are some versions of Windows 10 that will allow the keyboard to pair, but you won't be able to type using it.
+We have noticed that some versions of Windows 10 will allow the keyboard to pair, but you won't be able to type using it.

 If you find yourself in this situation, please follow these steps: